 A few days later and I’d listened to thirty narrator auditions, submitted an offer, and the audiobook was underway.
 I won’t have a precise cost to create the audiobook until it’s fully finished, but my guess is it’ll be around $3,000.
 Audible payments are fairly inscrutable, so I honestly don’t have a clear sense of how this will pan out financially.
 I’m hoping to at least break even and get a free education on audiobook creation.

-I met Tanya Reilly while asking her if she’d be willing to do an interview for this project, which led instead to a discussion of an adjacent project she was working on.
+I’m pretty sure that I met Tanya Reilly while asking her if she’d be willing to do an interview for this project, which led instead to a discussion of an adjacent project she was working on.
 We kept in touch a few times afterwards, and when I started thinking about my dream author to write Staff Engineer’s foreword, she was absolutely the first person on the list: Tanya’s talk and post on Being Glue is the seminal work on Staff-plus leadership.

 As such, it’s hard to exaggerate how excited I am that she agreed to write the amazing foreword that she did, and I hope to return the favor (I imagine more figuratively than literally, although literally would be fun, too).

 For some reason, I never even considered adding a foreword to An Elegant Puzzle, probably because my personal network was much smaller at that point and an entirely unproven author to boot.
 I’m really glad I didn’t go that route this time.
+This is kind of a funny statement because that was only two years ago, but that’s genuinely my experience of it.

 Carrying on in that vein, I was very intimidated by the process of finding blurbs when I wrote An Elegant Puzzle, but it was much easier this time.
 There were a number of folks who I met while recording interviews but who weren’t able to make the interviews work from a timing perspective.
 Of those, Amy Unger and Nicky Wrightson were kind enough to provide fantastic blurbs.
 In addition to Amy and Nicky, several others were generous enough to review the work, including Padmini Pyapali, Kevin Stewart, Uma Chingunde, George Orosz, Emily Robinson, and Shawn Wang.